blaenk/blaenk.github.io/provider/pages/about.markdown

 ## Technology

-I try to be a [pragmatic programmer](http://en.wikipedia.org/wiki/The_Pragmatic_Programmer).
-I love to learn different technologies, most recently [Haskell and Digital Signal Processing](/posts/naive-convolution-in-haskell/).
-I do it because I have a genuine interest in gaining different perspectives on software development in order to maintain an open and malleable mind, with the hope that it'll help to prepare me for future technological disruptions.
+I try to be a [pragmatic](http://en.wikipedia.org/wiki/The_Pragmatic_Programmer) and well-rounded developer.
+I love to learn different technologies out of a genuine interest in gaining different perspectives on software development, in order to maintain an open and malleable mind, with the hope that it'll help to prepare me for future technological disruptions.

 While I do take pride in my work, I don't waste time with being prideful.
 Instead I always defer to experience, but I ensure that I achieve a proper understanding instead of [cargo culting](http://en.wikipedia.org/wiki/Cargo_cult_programming).